 - Understand good practice for evidencing biodiversity net gain at consents and planning stage.

-This course is based on the Biodiversity Metric 4 (Natural England, 2023).
+This course is based on the Biodiversity Statutory Metric.
 It provides training on undertaking metric calculations for a development and its direct impacts on habitats.
-It also provides training on utilising Biodiversity Metric 4.0 to support designs of Biodiversity Net Gain both on and off-site.
+It also provides training on utilising Biodiversity Metric to support designs of Biodiversity Net Gain both on and off-site.
 This training will be covered by three online Zoom sessions (each of three hours).

 This training will be covered by three 3 hour online Zoom sessions.